mafintosh/bashkit/README.md

 #!/bin/bash
 . $(bashkit path) # include bashkit in this program

-opt world w # lets add a --world (-w for short) option to our
+opt --test,-t # a --test option for all commands opt hello --world,-w # lets add a --world (-w for short) option to our hello command

 cmd-hello () {
-	opt world || exit 1 # if --world is not set exit echo hello $opt_world # the world argument is available in through a env var }
+	opt --world || exit 1 # if --world or -w is not set exit echo hello $opt_world # the world argument is available in through a env var }